 Many universities offer resources and support to students in report writing, such as face-to-face consultations and online services.
 An example of such support is Report Writing Support (UNSW 2024a).
-Utilizing these resources can enhance a student's report-writing skills and help attain academic and professional standards.
+Utilizing these resources can enhance your report-writing skills and help attain academic and professional standards.